laptou/reduct/LOGGING.md

 have properties that increase the amount of information they carry.
 Every log entry has a timestamp.

+Each log has a `netId`, which is the player's NetID, and a `sessionId`, which is a random UUID that remains constant as long as the player does not close the game.

 ## Session and navigation
 - `session:start`: the player has opened the game window
 - `session:end`: the player has closed the game window. this event is not guaranteed to send